gavingav254/gavinchesebe/README.md

 ## ✨ Fun Facts

 - I can turn a vague idea into a working prototype faster than you’d expect – thanks to vibe coding.
-- I sometimes talk to my code like it’s a collaborator.
-- I believe every line of code should tell a story.
-- I’m a huge fan of sci‑fi and how it inspires real‑world tech.

 ---